ponselvajeganathan/Blazor-DataGrid-CustomCommand-Editing/README.md

 ## Prerequisites

-- Visual Studio 2022 or later
+- Visual Studio 2022 or later oror Visual Studio Code
-- .NET SDK compatible with the project's target framework

 ## How to Run the Project

+**Visual Studio 2022**

 1. Clone or download this repository to your local machine.
 2. Open `CustomCommandEditing.sln` in Visual Studio 2022.